×

 When we asked people living in Merida about club and activities where newcomers can meet others, they responded:

 "Definitely look up the two Merida Expat groups on Facebook before you come.
 Get acquainted with what goes on, advice for newcomers, how to find things, and, most importantly, introduce yourself and tell when you are coming.
 There is a breakfast club here, a monthly meet and greet, a bowling league, etc. FB has an activities calendar.
-I immediately went to several events within my 2nd week here," said one person in Merida.
+I immediately went to several events within my 2nd week here," remarked one member in Merida.

 What is life like in Merida?